otaviotarelho/PointOfSales/README.md

 4. What did you find most difficult?
 - Making the calculations based on promotions
+- The examples provided didn't match the returned product in the wiremock, if I try to run a test with the example I will not achieve the same result.
+- I got a bit confused related to promotions requirement

 5. How did you find the overall experience, any feedback for us?